E-Scores for (In)Correctness Assessment of Generative Model Outputs: EXPERIMENTAL RESULTS FOR WORST-CASE ANALYSIS

 We include additional experimental results here, expanding on \cref{sec:experiments}.
-We conduct a worst-case analysis where size distortion is maximized (cf. \cref{eq:max_size_distortion}) for the different use-cases.
-We begin by stating the common baselines.
+In particular, we perform a worst-case analysis for the different use-cases, where the post-hoc $\alpha$ strategy maximizes size distortion, which we quantified in \cref{eq:max_size_distortion}.
+We begin by stating the common baselines considered, in addition to the p-scores from \cref{sec:experiments}.